Jude’s Stage 3 Typical Multiple Myeloma Story

 They make an incision in your skin, and they go into your bone.
-They pull the bone out basically, so if you can imagine that – it hurts like hell.
+They pull the bone out basically, if you can imagine that.
+It hurts like hell.
 The pain just kind of radiated down my leg.
 I screamed bloody murder.
 They had to pump me up with lidocaine.

 The worst part is you can hear it.
 You can hear them going through the bone.
 If I have to ever get one ever again, I’m going to ask them to put me under.

 I lost my mind.
 I’m training with people I don’t know in an unfamiliar area.